VRConservation/geosp/chapters/05_python.md

 The access and sharing of this code are another example of why free and open-source software is special.
 The community is willing to share it, and it is reproducible and easily modified to meet your needs.
 Thanks to Alex Leith for sharing this.

 ## Geemap
-Compared to Javascript, Geemap is a much easier way to access, analyze, and visualize Earth Engine data all within a Python package environment developed by [Quisheng Wu](https://github.com/giswqs).
+Compared to Javascript, Geemap is a much easier way to access, analyze, and visualize Earth Engine data, all within a Python package environment developed by [Quisheng Wu](https://github.com/giswqs).

 ```{admonition} Getting Started
 Watch this [installation video](https://www.youtube.com/watch?v=gyQ6wBqYGks&list=PLAxJ4-o7ZoPeXzIjOJx3vBF0ftKlcYH9J&index=3) followed by this [vs code and github](https://www.youtube.com/watch?v=gyQ6wBqYGks&list=PLAxJ4-o7ZoPeXzIjOJx3vBF0ftKlcYH9J&index=3) video.
 If you already have an IDE, Miniconda, and virtual env's installed, go to the Geemap [installation](https://geemap.org/installation/) page.